wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-models/includes/4-report-visuals.md

 ## Measures

-Measures are specifically designed to summarize model data; they can't be used to group data.
+Measures are designed to summarize model data; they can't be used to group data.
 However, measures can be used to filter data in one special case: to use a measure to filter a visual when the visual displays the measure and the filter is a visual-level filter (so, not a report or page-level filter).
 When used in this way, a measure filter is applied *after* the analytic query has summarized data.
 This process is done to eliminate groups where the measure filter condition is not true.
 (For those who are familiar with SQL syntax, a measure that used to filter a visual is like the HAVING clause in a SELECT statement.)

 The following figure shows the stacked column visual adjusted to display groups (months) when sales amounts exceed $5 million.
 This adjustment is done in the **Filters** pane by applying a filter to the **Sales Amount** field: Configure the filter to show items when the value *is greater than 5000000*.
 Remember to select **Apply filter**, which is located in the lower-right corner of the card.